Peakboard/peakboard-templates.github.io/_templates/Forklift-Driving-Jobs-Application/en.md

 layout: article
 title: Efficient task management for forklifts
 description:
   - This template was specifically designed for use on a forklift touchscreen and significantly optimizes drivers' workflows.
-Drivers can conveniently log in to their vehicle and immediately receive a clear list of open driving tasks, which they can select from.
-The application displays the pickup and destination locations graphically on a map and also provides important information about the task, such as the number of required trips.
+Drivers can conveniently log in to their vehicle and immediately receive a well structured list of open driving tasks, which they can select from.
+For better orientation, the application graphically displays the pick-up and destination locations on a map.
+In addition, the number of journeys required is always in sight.
 Particularly useful is the ability to complete tasks with a comment or report issues directly, once finished.
-New driving jobs can be created via [this](https://templates.peakboard.com/Forklift-Driving-Jobs-Planner/en) application.
+You can create new driving jobs via [this](https://templates.peakboard.com/Forklift-Driving-Jobs-Planner/en) application.

-  - This leads to more efficient communication and reduces delays in logistics.
-The application not only simplifies navigation for drivers but also contributes to better coordination and prevents misunderstandings, ultimately benefiting productivity and efficiency in your warehouse or on your company premises.
+  - This dashboard for forklift drivers ensures more efficient communication and reduces delays in your warehouse logistics.
+You not only improve navigation for drivers, but also coordination.
+Without misunderstandings, you increase productivity in your warehouse and on the company premises.

-  - Download the template for free and customize it to meet your internal logistics needs without any coding effort.
+  - Download the template for free and adapt it to your intralogistics requirements without any programming effort.
 To make it even easier to use, all scripts in this template were created with Peakboard Building Blocks, our low-code scripting editor.

 lang: en
 weight: 701